RuchiMD/wasteDataset_analysis/README.md

 5. get_stacked_distribution(input_df, levels,cluster_levels): Get bar plots of number of countries reporting certain data, mean population, and mean municipal solid waste collected where countries are grouped by income levels and region ids
 6. plot_grouped_df(grouped_df, ax,  x, y, cmap = plt.cm.coolwarm): Get bar plots of reported data values by countries grouped by income levels and region ids

-I have ocncluded that tracking waste at at least one of consumer level, institutional level, and government level helps in establishing accountability about waste production and management.
+I have concluded that tracking waste at at least one of consumer level, institutional level, and government level helps in establishing accountability about waste production and management.
 So interested parties can find a viable market for waste tracking solutions.
 I have also written a blog boast about my observations.
 You can find it here: https://medium.com/@ruchi.dhamnaskar/what-a-waste-re-analyzed-d65fdb49a6a3?sk=3b2ff0b149303a0b54c17087d325f7bb